dlkency/dlkency/README.md

 - 👋 Hi, I’m @dlkency
 - 👀 I’m interested in sustainable finance and climate finance.
 - 🌱 I’m currently learning causal machine learning, geospacial mapping, and asset pricing (bond).
-- 💞️ I’m looking to collaborate on research topic related causal machine learning applications in sustainable finance.
+- 💞️ I’m looking to collaborate on research topics related to causal machine learning applications in sustainable finance.
 - 📫 How to reach me:kency at umich dot edu

 <!---